-Effective as of 1 January 2018, the Share Foundation signed a service level agreement with the Cooperative, which replaced the previous agreement.
+Effective as of 1 January 2021, the Share Foundation signed a new service level agreement with the Cooperative, which replaced the previous agreement.
 The Cooperative will bear the costs of the Share Foundation as its own costs and third parties will invoice these costs to the Cooperative only.
 This means that the Cooperative will no longer grant a contribution for costs to the Share Foundation.
-In 2020 the total costs accounted in the Cooperative related to the Share Foundation amounted to €189,000 (2019: €109,000).
+Pursuant to this agreement, the Cooperative will perform all activities related to the administration of depository receipts and bear the related costs as its own costs.
+In 2021 the total costs accounted in the Cooperative related to the Share Foundation amounted to € 165,000 (2020: € 189,000).